box/box-ios-sdk/docs/usage/legal-holds.md

 To retrieve all of the non-deleted legal holds for a single legal hold policy, call [`client.legalHolds.listFileVersionPolicies(policyId: String, marker: String?, limit: String?, fields: [String]?)`][get-file-version-legal-holds] with the ID of a policy.
-This method will return an iterator object in the completion that you can use to retrieve legal holds for a policy.
+This method will return an iterator object in the completion, which is used to retrieve legal holds for a policy.

 ```swift
 client.legalHolds.listFileVersionPolicies(policyId: "1234") {